artur-29/RSA-accelerator/README.md

 A low-resource, serial RSA engine for Intel FPGA Cyclone V. Mainly suitable for public key operations, implements RSAEP from PKCS #1.
 Private key operations also work when the key is defined as a pair.
 This is suboptimal, however, since this engine does not use CRT.

-Inspired by: https://ieeexplore.ieee.org/document/1253671 with a few improvements.
-Unlike the paper, there is no need to precompute the R^2modN whenever a new key is used.
-A slightly more optimal add/sub structure is also used, which does not require computing the full 2s complement representation of the second term.

 Top level module of the engine is RSA.sv.
 This is instantiated inside RSA_tb.sv for verification and RSA_wrapper.sv for running on a Cyclone V. Communication is caried out via a register interface.
 Valid must be asserted for any request to occur.

 RSA.sv signals